 We do our best to make our rental policies as clear as possible for our customers.

 Here are some questions we get asked frequently regarding rentals.
-If you still have a question, please give us a call and we’ll be happy to answer it if we can!
+If you still have a question, please do not hesitate to give us a call!

-Every new instrument rental at Antonio Violins comes with a case, a bow, rosin, a cleaning cloth, a spare set of strings, a shoulder rest (for violin and viola), and a rockstop (for cello and bass).
-For brand new renters, we also provide a method book of your choice (such as a Suzuki book without a CD, Essential Elements, New Directions, All for Strings, or Learning Together), and a music stand at no additional fee if you are local, out of state will be charged a $5 shipping charge (music stands are heavy).
+Every new instrument rental at Antonio Violins comes with a case, a bow, rosin, a cleaning cloth, a spare set of strings, and a shoulder rest (for violin and viola) or a rockstop (for cello and bass).
+For brand new renters, we also provide a method book of your choice (such as a Suzuki book without a CD, Essential Elements, New Directions, All for Strings, or Learning Together), and a music stand at no additional fee if you are local (out of state will be charged a $5 shipping charge- music stands are heavy!).

 Just for fun, we throw in an Antonio Violins t-shirt too!

 Once you have decided between violin, viola, cello, or bass, next comes the decision of what level of rental is best for you.
-Here at Antonio Violins, we have a levels based program.
-Our levels are broken down to Student, Intermediate, and Advanced players.
-For a brand new player, we recommend the Student grade instruments, which are Levels 1-3 for violin and viola, Levels 1-2 for cello, and Level 1 for bass.
+Here at Antonio Violins, we have a levels-based program.
+Our levels are broken down to Beginner, Intermediate, and Advanced players.
+For a brand new player, we recommend the Beginner grade instruments, which are Levels 1-3 for violin and viola, Levels 1-2 for cello, and Level 1 for bass.
 For our Intermediate players, we recommend Levels 4-5 for violin and viola, and Levels 3-4 for cello.
-Our Advanced players, usually those looking to play in college or for more than just a hobby, we recommend Levels 6-10 for violin, Levels 6-9 for viola, Levels 5-7 for cello, and Level 2 for bass.
+Our Advanced players, usually those looking to play in college or for more than just a hobby, we recommend Levels 6-10 for violin, Levels 6-9 for viola, Levels 5-6 for cello, and Level 2 for bass.

 For every year you rent an instrument with Antonio Violins, you build up equity towards purchasing the instrument you are renting.
-At Antonio Violins, 100% of your yearly rental fee, everything except for maintenance and tax, goes towards buying your instrument.
-For example, if you are an “In State” renter and you are renting a L-2 violin, your yearly payment is $187.79.
-Of that $187.79, $144 goes towards the purchase of your instrument.
+At Antonio Violins, 100% of your yearly rental fee, excluding tax, can be applied toward the purchase price of your instrument.
+For example, if you rent an instrument for $200/year before tax, you are accumulating $200 each year toward the purchase of that instrument.

 Whenever you want!
-You are not required to wait until you have enough equity to buy the instrument.
+You are not required to wait until you have enough equity to fully cover the cost of the instrument.
 However, generally after 5 or 6 years of rental, you have enough equity built up that it is less expensive to purchase your instrument than it is to rent for another year.
-We recommend waiting until you are in a “full size” instrument, which is a 4/4 violin, 4/4 cello, ¾ bass or 15” and larger viola.
+We recommend waiting until you are in a “full-size” instrument, which is a 4/4 violin, 4/4 cello, 3/4 bass or 15” and larger viola.
 We also recommend that you sit down and assess the quality level of the instrument to ensure that it lines up with your goals and aspirations as a musician.
-If it isn’t, make sure to visit one our our locations to upgrade your instrument before purchasing.
+If it doesn’t, make sure to visit one our our locations to upgrade your instrument before purchasing.

 Yes!
 You can upgrade or change size at any time!
 If you find that the quality level you are currently playing is not right for you or the instrument is the wrong size, we recommend setting up an appointment at one of our stores to try out instruments.